weaviate/weaviate-io/developers/weaviate/concepts/index.md

 ### [Data structure](./data.md)

-How Weaviate deals with data objects, including how they are stores, represented, and linked to each other.
+How Weaviate deals with data objects, including how they are stored, represented, and linked to each other.

 ### [Modules](./modules.md)